 However, you can now begin the path towards a FINRA qualification on your own.
 Showing that you have the initiative to take the SIE exam and the skills to pass it may help you in your career.

 - If you’d prefer a more personal touch, SmartAsset can help you find a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you’re new to investing, you might consider a robo-advisor.
+- If you’re new to investing and on a tight budget, you might consider a robo-advisor.
 Robo-advisors can offer lower minimum investment amounts, which means you can start investing with a lower amount of money.
 In addition, robo-advisors are completely online, so you can open and access an account without needing to get to a physical location.

 Photo credit: ©iStock.com/AJ_Watt, ©iStock.com/nortonrsx, ©iStock.com/kentoh